London Borough of Brent: Administrative history

 The London Borough of Brent was created in 1965 under the London Government Act 1963, covering the combined area of the former Municipal Borough of Wembley and the Municipal Borough of Willesden.
 The area was transferred from Middlesex to Greater London to become one of the 32 London Boroughs.

 The borough of Willesden had evolved from a local government district created in 1874 for the parish of Willesden.
 Such districts were reconstituted as urban districts under the Local Government Act 1894.

 To coincide with the 1894 Act coming into force, an urban district called Wembley was created, covering the two parishes of Kingsbury and Wembley, the latter being created at the same time from areas formerly in the ancient parish of Harrow on the Hill.
 Kingsbury seceded from the Wembley Urban District in 1900 to become its own urban district, but was reunited with the Wembley Urban District in 1934.
 Willesden was incorporated to become a municipal borough in 1933, as was Wembley in 1937.

 The modern borough takes its name from the River Brent which runs through the borough and separated the former boroughs of Wembley and Willesden.

 Governance

 The local authority is Brent Council, which is based at Brent Civic Centre in the Wembley Park area of the borough.

 Greater London representation

 Since 2000, for elections to the London Assembly, the borough forms part of the Brent and Harrow constituency.

 UK Parliament

-The borough has two parliamentary constituencies: Brent East and Brent West.
-These were created by the 2023 periodic review of Westminster constituencies, superseding the three previous constituencies of Brent North, Brent Central and Hampstead and Kilburn, which included part of the London Borough of Camden.
-Before the 2010 United Kingdom general election it was divided into three constituencies contained wholly within the borough – Brent South, Brent East and Brent North.
+The borough is included in three parliamentary constituencies: Brent East, Brent West and Queen's Park and Maida Vale – which includes part of the City of Westminster.
+These were created by the 2023 review of Westminster constituencies, superseding the three previous constituencies of Brent North, Brent Central and Hampstead and Kilburn, which included part of the London Borough of Camden.
+Before the 2010 general election Brent was divided into three constituencies contained wholly within the borough – Brent South, Brent East and Brent North.